jessicascarborough/432-2021/classes/class10/README.md

 ## Announcements

 1. There is a [Minute Paper after today's class](https://github.com/THOMASELOVE/432-2021/blob/master/minutepapers/README.md) (Class 10) due Wednesday 2021-03-10 at noon.
+It's a little longer than usual today, in part because I'm considering making some changes to the rest of the course.
 2. All Project 1 proposals are approved.
 [Details and project titles are here](https://github.com/THOMASELOVE/432-2021/blob/master/project1/proposal_review.md), and thank you, all.
     -  The [Project 1 Portfolio and Presentation](https://github.com/THOMASELOVE/432-2021/blob/master/project1/02_project1_analyses.md) are due 2021-03-29 at 9 PM.
     -  Be sure to read "[Your proposal is approved.
 Now what?](https://github.com/THOMASELOVE/432-2021/blob/master/project1/02_project1_analyses.md#your-proposal-is-approved-now-what)" if you are unclear on what to do next.